-It’s hard to beat taking a hike in Western New York.
-Cooler, sunny days and vibrant natural landscapes provide a stunning backdrop for exploring the region.
+It’s hard to beat taking an autumnal hike in Western New York.
+Cooler, sunny days and vibrant, colorful natural landscapes and fall foliage provide a stunning backdrop for exploring the region.
 Here are 7 unique hikes to take within an hour’s drive of downtown Buffalo to help make the most of this beautiful time of year:

 Eternal Flame at Chestnut Ridge – Chestnut Ridge Road, Orchard Park